 No. Teams will be asked to build a series of prototypes, and to test those prototypes with prospective customers.
-Your earliest prototypes are likely to be paper sketches; ideally, later prototypes should simulate some of your solution's functionality.
-For teams working on software-based solutions, we will have outside experts present who can show you how to use prototyping tools that do not require coding skills.
+Your earliest prototypes are likely to be paper sketches.
+During the January sessions, some teams may develop higher fidelity prototypes that simulate your solution's functionality.

 4. What is the time commitment?

 Students are required to attend a Discovery Workshop on Nov.
 7 or Nov.
 14 and all January Bootcamp sessions (9 AM - 6 PM).
 In addition, during the January Bootcamp, teams must devote time after dinner to assignments that are due at 11 pm each evening.

 During November and December, teams should budget time to complete customer interviews, prototype reviews, and other deliverables that are required for admission to the Bootcamp.

 Finally, students are expected to complete some pre-reading for the Discovery Workshop and Bootcamp, but this should take less than two hours in total.

 5. Is there a platform/forum that connects concept owners who wish to expand their team with students who wish to join a team?

 Yes.
 We will hold a team assembly event on October 7th (5:30-6:30 Batten Hives).
 Students can also use our team assembly spreadsheet to search for teams and team members.

 6. If our idea is very raw, or if we are still choosing between multiple ideas, can we still apply?